-This means that someone falling on a property can blame gravity without question, but blame can also fall to the landlord and/or tenants, depending on the facts of the incident.
-The wise course of action is obvious: have your personal injury lawyer on speed dial if you’re a landlord or tenant.
+This means that someone falling on a property can blame gravity without question, but the blame can also fall to the landlord and/or tenants, depending on the facts of the incident.
+The wise course of action is obvious: have your personal injury attorney on speed dial if you’re a landlord or tenant.

 “Premises liability” holds the owners of properties and the residents living there liable for accidents occurring on the property.
-Landlords and tenants may be liable for injuries caused by a slip and fall, or other type of accident, on the premises which you own and/or occupy.
+Landlords and tenants may be liable for injuries caused by a slip and fall, or other types of accident, on the premises which you own and/or occupy.

 When an incident occurs and legal action begins as a result, one of the first steps is determining who’s at fault for the accident occurring.
 Under Massachusetts premises liability laws, injured parties can make legal claims for monetary damages if the event occurred as a result of a hazardous defect or situation on your real property.

 Anyone who owns property in Massachusetts must maintain that property in a reasonably safe condition for lawful visitors.
 When an accident happens or a slip and fall incident occurs, certain conditions must apply in order to bring a lawsuit.
 Anyone filing a lawsuit against a property owner must provide proof that the owner had a duty to provide reasonable care, that the owner breached that duty and that an injury resulted because of it.